maplibre/maplibre-native/platform/linux/README.md

 wget https://gist.githubusercontent.com/louwers/d7607270cbd6e3faa05222a09bcb8f7d/raw/4e9532e1760717865df8aeff08f9bcf100f9e8c4/style.json
 ```

 Note that this style is totally inadequate for any real use beyond testing your custom setup.
-Replace the source URL `"mbtiles:///path/to/zurich_switzerland.mbtiles"` with the actual path to your mbtiles file.
+Replace the source URL `mbtiles:///path/to/zurich_switzerland.mbtiles` with the actual path to your `.mbtiles` file.
 You can use this command if you downloaded both files to the working directory:

 ```bash
 sed -i "s#/path/to#$PWD#" style.json